aeoncloud/100-Days-of-Code-in-Python/Day 3/README.md

-# Day 3 - Concatenation
+# DAY 3 - Concatenation
 ## Concepts Practiced
 - Learned the concept of 'concatenation'.
 - Learned how to combine texts (_strings_) and variables together into single sentences.